Below are some frequently asked questions

 There are a few local all-comers meets, which are run in

-that should be done in advance through the Club.
+November.
+For those, registration should be done in advance through the Club.
 Information on meets and

 races will be sent